-Negidare: The Green Onion Sauce Recipe and Uses
+Negidare: Japanese Green Onion Sauce Recipe and Usage

-For those of you who want to know the proper mixing ratio of seasonings to make tasty Negidare sauce, here I will share 2 examples from the official website of Kikkoman and the Japanese recipe site Nadia.
+For those who want to know the mixing ratio of seasonings to make tasty Negidare sauce, here are two examples from the official website of Kikkoman and Nadia, a Japanese recipe site.

 |Mirin sweet cooking rice wine||2|

 |Black pepper||A little|

 Choose one of these and mix all the ingredients well.
 Then, combine the mixture with finely chopped green onions (the white part).

 The resulting Negidare sauce can be preserved for 4 days or 5 in the refrigerator.

 As I mentioned above, Negidare is a kind of multi-purpose sauce.
 So we use it in various ways.

 The green onion sauce goes well with various foods, like cooked meat/fish and cold tofu or Hiyayakko.
 It can also be used as a dressing for vegetable salads.